votvottv/votvottv.github.io/README.md

 This should build the container image and bring a service container running `lektor server` with a HTTP server listening at [http://localhost:5000][].

+As an alternative, it's possible to use the [provided Dockerfile][Dockerfile] for serving a statically built landing page.

 [Docker]: https://docs.docker.com
 [Docker Compose]: https://docs.docker.com/compose
 [http://localhost:5000]: http://localhost:5000